LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Latency between 100 to 200 ms
   * "Unlimited" prefixes within each bucket
   * To increase efficiency, place objects in different prefixes, to avoid the upper limits and ideally incrase rates via parallelism
+  * Alternatively, to speed up downloads, one can utilize S3 Byte-Range Fetches in parallel
+  * S3 Byte-Range Fetches can also be targeted to fetch the head of a file (eg headers)

+##### S3 Event Notifications
+  * Event Notifications involve all CRUD operations (as many as required) and can be consumed by various services (eg: SNS, SQS, λ functions, etc.)
+  * Typically deliver in seconds, but can sometimes take >= minutes
+  * Great use case to generate thumbnails of uploaded images to S3

+##### S3 Requester Payments
+  * As oppose to the owner of the bucket typically paying for the transfer costs, the requester of the objects pays for the transfer and the request
+  * Requester must be authenticated
+  * Good use case for sharing large files (eg: datasets)

 ## Database